Dimitrios Papadopoulos (footballer, born 1981): Atromitos

-After a great season, in the summer of 2013 he signed a two-year contract with Atromitos, a team that got 4th place in the previous year of Greek Superleague.
+After a great season, in the summer of 2013 he signed a two-year contract with Atromitos, a team that got 4th place in the previous year of Greek Super League.
 He scored his first goal with the club on 17 August 2013, in a 2–2 home draw against Ergotelis.

-On 30 August 2013 in a dramatic game against AZ Alkmaar for the Europa League, the latter beat Atromitos after fire caused a delay in playing the remaining 33 minutes.
+On 30 August 2013 in a dramatic game against AZ Alkmaar for the UEFA Europa League, the latter beat Atromitos after fire caused a delay in playing the remaining 33 minutes.
 Spectators were evacuated after the match was halted in the 57th minute, with Atromitos leading 1–0, but trailing 3–2 on aggregate, through a goal from Dimitris Papadopoulos before play was stopped.
 When the action resumed next day, Thanasis Karagounis made it 2–0 in the second leg but the Greek team could not find a winning goal as the tie ended 3–3 on aggregate, with the Dutch side advancing into the group phase.

 On a 0-0 cup game against the Greek giant Olympiacos after an excellent appearance, he said in front of TV : "We have a good team confronting any opponent.
 Our team has experienced players who know what to do in such games.
 In the first half Olympiacos pushing us so we could not keep the ball, and be aggressive.
 In the second half we got better and by entering Karamanos the whole match changed.
 Against Olympiakos we tried to have a good run defense, as our mail target was not to nil in the first match and see what happens in the second".

 At the end of the 2013/14 regular season, he scored 14 league goals being the top scorer of his club.
 On 27 May 2014, Atromitos announced the end of their contract with the striker.